diballesteros/nuzlocke/docs/index.md

 - Nickname randomizer
 - Details on all gym and Elite Four pokémon for all base games
 - Download a summary image
+- Build an ideal team with the Team Builder!
+- Quick access to details on type effectiveness and natures

 ### ✨ How it works